 Stroud’s successes on the running track mirrored his excellence in the classroom; he first attended Bristol School and then Colorado Springs High School (now William J. Palmer High School).
 Despite his high school not letting him run on the track team, he won the Pikes Peak Marathon several times, and in 1928 he broke the record that had stood for a quarter-century.

 He began at Colorado College in 1926, previously having been accepted at Harvard University but unable to attend there due to a lack of funding options.
+Local businessman and entrepreneur Henry Sachs recognized Dolphus' achievements and potential, and provided funding for him to attend CC.
 At CC, he was the sole black student until his younger sister, Effie, joined him the following academic year.
 He was awarded several scholarships, including the Perkins Scholarships of $400 each for the 1929-1930 and 1930-1931 academic years, given only to students with the highest academic standing in the class.
 As an elite athlete, Stroud was on CC track teams all four years of his time at the college, winning races across the region.

 In the middle of his CC education, Stroud continued to race at a prolific rate beyond the college track circuit.
 Despite qualifying for an U.S. Olympic tryout spot in the 5,000-meter race, he was denied funding to travel to Boston for the Olympic trials.
 Certain that if he got to Boston, he would qualify for the 1928 Olympics, he decided to hitchhike nearly 2,000 miles from Denver to Boston in the middle of July.
 He made it to Boston with six hours to spare before the qualifying race.
 Exhausted, hungry, and with only change in his pocket, his race didn’t go as planned, and he wasn’t able to finish, falling on the sixth lap.